verasraul/newsTrack/README.md

 # NewsTrack

+### "The world in your hands"

-"NewsTrack" is a web app where users can browse news from all around the nation based on geography.
+"NewsTrack" is a web-app where users can browse news from all around the nation based on geography.
 The data/information will be displayed to the users via flash cards on the screen.
-The flash cards will show random news headlines in a random order every time the site is refresed and each care will have a state name to indicate the origin of publication/reports.
-A user will be able to swipe between flash cards to view information from different states if they'd like to and by clicking on the news headline the user will be taken to the source of the full article.
+The flash cards will show random news headlines in a random order and every time the site is refreshed each card will have a state name to indicate the origin of publication/reports.
+A user will be able to swipe back and forth between flash cards to view information from different states if they'd like to and by clicking on the news headline the user will be taken to the source of the full article.

+> 📌 Features 📌
+>
+> - User Auth(Sign in/Sign up/Auth view)
+> - CRUD Operations
+> - Search feature (search news by city or zip-code)
+> - View news reports from multiple sources in a single page.
+> - View which geolocation headlines were reported from.
+>

 ## 🗓 What's next? 💭
 These are some additional features we would like to add.
+>
->- Add investor and customer portal.
+> - Add investor and customer portals.
->- Add Images of cities as the background of flash cards.
+> - Add backgrounds to flash cards.
+> - Add ability for users to curate headlines based on topics of interests.
+> -
+>

 ## 🖌️ Wireframe 🖌️
 [App wireframe on Figma](https://www.figma.com/file/FUgpsQkrbDUjriwx0UDaDw/NewsTrack-Wireframe-Draft-1?node-id=0%3A1)